netbox-community/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

 By the end of this module you will be able to:
 - Set up Ansible to use NetBox as the source of it's Dynamic Inventory
-- Use Ansible to REST API calls to NetBox and extract the required data to build the device configurations
+- Write Ansible playbooks to make REST API calls to NetBox and extract the required data to build the device configurations
-- Use Ansible to automate the generation of device configuration files using Jinja templates, passing in the data extracted from NetBox as variables
+- Automate the generation of device configuration files using Jinja templates, passing in the data extracted from NetBox as variables

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: